-The department requires that prior to the start of Fall classes the instructors for the firstyear graduate core courses PHYS 2541 (Statistical Mechanics & Thermodynamics), PHYS 2555 (Advanced Electricity and Magnetism), and PHYS 2565 (Non-rel.
-Quantum Mechanics I) test the incoming students on their mastery of the undergraduate physics prerequisites for these courses.
-This pre-test is used for diagnostic purposes only and does not bear on the standing of the student in the program.
-The student's academic advisor, in consultation with the core course instructor(s), may advise students who do not perform well on the pre-test(s) to enroll in preparatory course(s), which are comparable to advanced undergraduate-level course(s), before taking the graduate-level core course(s) the following year.
+(Physics Track only) The department requires that prior to the start of Fall classes the incoming students are tested on their mastery of the undergraduate prerequisites of the graduate core courses PHYS 2541 (Statistical Mechanics & Thermodynamics), PHYS 2555 (Advanced Electricity and Magnetism), and PHYS 2565 (Non-rel.
+Quantum Mechanics I).
+These pre-tests are used for diagnostic purposes only and do not bear on the standing of the student in the program.
+The student's academic advisor, in consultation with the core course instructor(s), may advise students depending on the pre-test(s) results, to enroll in preparatory course(s), which are comparable to advanced undergraduate-level course(s), before taking the graduate-level core course(s) the following year.
 These preparatory courses are: PHYS 2341 (Intro to Themodyn. and Stat.
 Mech.), PHYS 2370 and 2371 (Intro to Quantum Mech.
 I and II), and PHYS 2372 (Electromagnetic Theory).
 In exceptional cases in which the student's academic advisor deems the student to lack sufficient undergraduate background to be in a position to succeed in the graduate courses, the student's academic advisor may require the student take the preparatory course before taking the corresponding graduate core course in order to remain in good academic standing.
 This decision will be based on the student's performance on the diagnostic pre-test and an interview with the student and will be made in consultation with the core course instructor(s).